 Today, 550 members from 61 countries are working together to accelerate the uptake of renewable energy in urban and rural Africa in order to improve people’s livelihoods and to protect the environment.

 The African Renewable Energy Alliance (AREA) is a global platform for policy-makers, business, civil society and academia to exchange information and consult on policies, technologies and financing of renewable energy.
-Celebrating its second birthday, the AREA website now offers service and information in English, French and Portuguese.

 ‘Africa is already suffering the negative impacts of climate change.
 It is a challenge finding sustainable substitutes for fuel wood and charcoal to counter deforestation.
 This is why renewable, decentralised energy is absolutely essential for sustainable development.
 The knowledge and information exchange enabled by AREA will help us to find the best policy solutions to reach this goal,’ says Wisdom Ahiataku Togobo, Head of Renewable Energy, Ministry of Energy, Ghana.